-Banks registered as Commercial Banks under the Banking and Financial Services Act (Cap 387 of the Laws of Zambia) shall issue bank statements as their tax invoices to their clients which will show the following features:
+Banks registered as Commercial Banks under the Banking and Financial Services Act (Cap 387 of the Laws of Zambia) shall issue invoices in line with requirements under the Electronic Invoicing System.
+Where a bank has been allowed to use bank statements, they should ensure that the mandatory requirements under the EIS are reflected.
+In addition, the following features should also reflect on bank statements:

-- (i) Name of the bank in a prominent place of the bank statement; - (ii) Taxpayer Identification number (TPIN) of the bank; - (iii) Month of transaction; - (iv) Date of the transaction; - (v) Description of the service rendered, tax liability (standard rated, exempt, or zero-rated), the amount charged before tax and the VAT charged. - (vi) Total supplies for the month split into standard rated, exempt and zero-rated supplies; - (vii) Total VAT charged in the month - (viii) Page number(s) of the bank statement e.g. 1 of 3, 2 of 3 and 3 of 3.
+- (i) Name of the bank in a prominent place of the bank statement; - (ii) Taxpayer Identification number (TPIN) of the bank; - (iii) Month of transaction;

+- (iv) Date of the transaction; - (v) Description of the service rendered, tax liability (zero-rated, exempt, or zero-rated), the amount charged before tax and the VAT charged. - (vi) Total supplies for the month split into zero-rated, exempt and zero-rated supplies; - (vii) Total VAT charged in the month - (viii) Page number(s) of the bank statement e.g. 1 of 3, 2 of 3 and 3 of 3.